tktracker/IntuneDocs/intune/remote-actions/device-sync.md

 ## Retryable error codes

-When an administrator runs the **Sync** device action, iOS and Android apps that failed and raised a retryable error code are still available to the device.
+When an administrator runs the **Sync** device action, iOS/iPadOS and Android apps that failed and raised a retryable error code are still available to the device.
 However, apps that raised a nonretryable error code must wait seven days before they're available to the device.

 | Error code  | Suggested description | Retryable |